ironscar/data-science-starter/a0230288/readme.md

 ## Tools

-- Basic setup needs `Python` (which is cpython, there are others like jython, pypy and ironpython as well)
+- basic setup needs `Python` (which is cpython, there are others like jython, pypy and ironpython as well)
-- To write code, we use `Jupyter` notebooks
+- to write code, we use `Jupyter` notebooks
 - data analysis needs `pandas` and `numpy`
 - data visualization needs `matplotlib`
 - modelling needs `TensorFlow`, `PyTorch` and `ScikitLearn`